-- Click Library tab on the home page and then click +New Question.
+- Click on the Library tab on the home page and click on the Create Question button.

-While you can assign any score you want for the questions you create, we use certain standards for assigning scores to the questions we create that you might find useful.
+- While you can assign any score you want for the questions you create, we use specific standards for assigning scores to the questions we create that you might find helpful.

-For an easy question that can be solved in 15 minutes
+For a straightforward question that can be solved in 15 minutes

 For a medium question that can be solved in 30 minutes